Christmas in Maui

 Uh oh, still have some Maui holiday shopping to do?
 Or perhaps you’re feeling a bit stressed because you forgot to pack your favorite outfit or swimsuit and need some retail therapy to calm your psyche?
 Either way, it’s the perfect time of year to check out the many markets and events, you could probably pick up a sweet Maui ornament for your tree back home!

 The Shops at Wailea is a wonderful place for some unique high end shopping and this year they have several holiday events including Polynesian and hula shows, weekly jazz performances, lei making, palm frond weaving and ukulele lessons!
 It’s also a great place to enjoy lunch or diner after doing done holiday shopping…

-Go up-country Saturday December 1st from 9:00am-4:30pm to see the Annual Holiday Faire at the Haleakala Waldorf School which will have over 75 of Maui’s top artists on hand.
+Go up-country the first Saturday of December to see the Annual Holiday Faire at the Haleakala Waldorf School which will have over 75 of Maui’s top artists on hand.

 And, let us not forget the smaller, artsy local retail shops like Hui No’eau Visual Arts Center for Christmas shopping.
 Selling local art and creative gifts of the highest quality is what they’re known for and supporting local businesses keeps Maui’s amazing artists creating!